tonghuikang/blog/_posts/2025-05-31-writing-claude-md.md

 #### Guide the model to avoid mistakes

+- Mistakes generally belong to three categories
+	- Lack of context - there aren't instructions in the code and CLAUDE.md
+	- Lack of instructions - the user could have written a clearer instruction
+	- Model capability - the model is not that good yet
+- You should document the mistakes.
 - If the model frequently makes a mistake, instructions can be written to address the mistakes, subject to the principles below.
 - Many of the instructions in the Anthropic MCP [CLAUDE.md](https://github.com/modelcontextprotocol/python-sdk/blob/2210c1be18d66ecf5553ee8915ad1338dc3aecb9/CLAUDE.md) might be intended to mitigate mistakes.